Home /Compare /Gold vs Butter

 Can you use gold and butter together?+

-Yes, they can work well together in a monochromatic or analogous palette since they're both blue-green colors.
-Their contrast ratio is 1.30:1.
-Use gold as the dominant/darker color and butter as the accent or highlight.
+Yes.
+Both gold and butter are yellow shades, so they pair naturally in a monochromatic palette.
+Use gold as the dominant color and butter as the accent or highlight.

 What is the hex code for gold?+